harvardinformatics/micro-course/snakemake/tutorial.md

 ### Introduction and thoughts

 Hi!
+I'm Meghan Correa, I a member of the Software Operations team at FAS informatics.
+I support data analysis for the Bauer core among other things.

+Hi!
 I'm Ming Tang, I am a bioinformatics scientist at FAS informatics.
 I do a lot of data analysis :).

 This ~2 hour workshop is meant to show you how to get started using snakemake.